 CREATIVE WRITING: Tracy K. Smith, Director

 The Program in Creative Writing welcomes you.
 All Creative Writing courses, with the exception of advanced sections, have reserved seats for first-year students and are by application only.
 You may only apply for one creative writing course per semester.
-Starting August 1, 2017, you may apply for a workshop in Introductory Poetry, Introductory Fiction, Exploding Text: Poetry Performance, Translation: To and From Italian, Introduction to Screenwriting: Writing the Short Film, or Introduction to Screenwriting: Adaptation.
-The deadline is Monday, September 11 at 5 p.m..
-The application includes a writing sample in the appropriate genre.
-Application results will be emailed to you by late afternoon, Tuesday, September 12, You will be instructed to immediately select a section, which are scheduled on a first-come, first-served basis.
-Please contact Noreen McAuliffe with any questions at: email@example.com.
+Starting August 1, 2018, you may apply for a workshop in Introductory Poetry, Introductory Fiction, Literary Translation, or Introduction to Screenwriting: Writing the Short Film.
+The deadline is Monday, September 10 at 2 p.m.
+The application includes a paragraph describing your interest in the genre.
+Application results will be emailed to you by early morning, Tuesday, September 11.
+You will be instructed to immediately select a section, which are scheduled on a first-come, first-served basis.
+Please contact Program Associate Erin West with questions: email@example.com

 DANCE: Susan Marshall, Director